The Arithmetic of Consecutive Polynomial Sequences over Finite Fields: Open Questions

 In view of the heuristic upper bound of $L(q)$ in \eqref{eq:L(q)} and Table \ref{tab:L(q)}, the answer to this question seems to be no for finite fields.
 Unfortunately, this question seems to be beyond reach.
 Thus, we propose the following problem.

-\begin{question} Construct consecutive polynomial sequence $\{ f_n \}$ such that there are infinitely many irreducible polynomials in the sequence. \end{question}
+\begin{question} Can one construct a consecutive polynomial sequence $\{ f_n \}$ such that there are infinitely many irreducible polynomials in the sequence? \end{question}

 Here, aside from the existence, we also ask for closed formulas to construct such sequences.
-Results in~\cite{Pollack} almost show the existence of such sequences and that the irreducible elements are quite scattered, because in our case we need that all the coefficients are non-zero.
+The results in~\cite{Ha,Pollack} mentioned before almost show the existence of such sequences and that the irreducible terms are quite scattered, because in our case we need that all the coefficients are non-zero.
 At the end of Section \ref{sec:degFactors}, when $q$ is an odd power of $p$ and under Artin's conjecture, the sequence with all the coefficients equal to 1 contains infinitely many irreducible polynomials.
 Here, what we want is an unconditional result.